CulleyLab/FouRD/ReadMe.txt

 For the AFTcomponents all rights and permissions belong to: Patrick Oakes poakes@gmail.com

+***FouRD instalation***
+You will Need MATLAB to run this application
+It was developed and tested on MATLAB version 2019a Download the FouRD-PolCor-AFT folder to a locl directory optionaly download the DemoData folder for some data to try.
+Open MATLAB, then open the script FouRD_PolCor.m if promted, click 'add to path'

 ***FouRD operation***
-To lanch FouRD run the scrit FouRD_PolCor in MATLAB This will show the Main user interface with several buttons that launch the component functions as follows
+To lanch FouRD open and run the scrit FouRD_PolCor.m in MATLAB This will show the Main user interface with several buttons that launch the component functions as follows

 1) "Anisotropy from image pair" :